NHS Wait Helper

 Your NHS rights

-Can I change NHS hospital after referral?
+Can I switch NHS hospital after referral?

 What patient choice is